HIOTio/HIOTProto/specification.md

 command as specified in the Controller’s configuration.

-In addition to the Platform, which can publish execution messages on topic “X”, Commanders within the deployment can also publish execution messages using the lower case variant, “x”.
+In addition to the Platform, which can publish execution messages on topic "X", Commanders within the deployment can also publish execution messages using the lower case variant, "x".
 In either case, these message specific a controller, a command to execute and zero or more parameters for the command.